yazzymettawa/as.180.369/materials/draft/README.md

     - and are `git add`ing and `git commit`ing   your work regularly.
     - **Spread out commit messages over at least three days.**
 - Prepare for 10 minute discussion where you are in the next class.
+- **Once you're finished this, make sure to push all your work from your Sciserver into your Github Repo**
+  - Once you try this, if you find you're having difficulty with this, ask AI.
+If you're still struggling, reach out to Ethan or Adrian.

 ## Class 8